3 Whimsical Self-Care Tips To Live Your Dream Life

 Life is so short and if you spend all of it in your head planning things, when will you live?

-Call it “my carefree time” and put in your calendar.
+I suggest something truly whimsical: call it “my carefree time” and put in your calendar, like it's something big and important.
 Stay in that state for as long as you can manage.
 It might be 5 minutes per week to begin with.
 Then add another 10 minutes.
-And in a few months’ time, you’ll be a carefree pro.
+And in a few months’ time, you’ll be a total pro of carefree me-time.

 Be carefree one day per week.
 And trust me, that one day will help you achieve much more.